rogervinas/spring-boot-ai/README.md

 ## Other AI models

-To use a different [AI models](https://docs.spring.io/spring-ai/reference/api/chatmodel.html) supported by Spring AI, follow these steps:
+To use any of the other [AI models](https://docs.spring.io/spring-ai/reference/api/chatmodel.html) supported by Spring AI, follow these steps:
 * Add the required dependencies
 * Configure the model in its own `application-<model>.yml` file
 * Activate the profile using `spring.profiles.active=<model>` in the main `application.yml` file